Installation

 This section explains how to install the ETA Utility Functions for usage only.
-For instructions what to consider during the installation process if you want to contribute to development of the utility functions, please see the development guide Installation and Guide for Developers.
+For instructions what to consider during the installation process if you want to contribute to development of the utility functions, please see the development guide Contributing to development.

 You can install the basic package (without eta_x) or the entire library, both options are shown below.